-The project does not involve any sub-projects, and hence, will not require preparation of site-specific environment and social management plans during implementation.
-However, the ESMF has been prepared to provide an overall assessment of the risks and impacts, as well as to serve as a guidance to the borrower on the ESF requirements and procedures that needs to be complied with during the planning and implementation of project activities.
-The ESMF will also help ensure environment and social due diligence, if the CERC is activated; though the ESMF may have to be updated depending on the scope of the activities included in the CERC component.

-Thus, the project will implement implement mitigation measures in accordance with the Environmental and Social Management Framework (ESMF), SEP and LMP prepared for the Project, including measures to ensure that individuals or groups who, because of their particular circumstances, may be disadvantaged or vulnerable, have access to the development benefits resulting from the Project.
-The project will prepare other instruments, as required, for the respective Project activities including for contracts for consultant firms and/or individuals based on the assessment process, the ESSs, the ESMF, the EHSGs, and other relevant Good International Industry Practice (GIIP) including the WHO guidelines on COVID-19, in a manner acceptable to the Association.
+The project has prepared Environmental and Social Management Framework (ESMF), a Stakeholder Engagement Plan (SEP) and a Labor Management Procedures (LMP) which has been prepared.
+The project does not involve any sub-projects, and hence will not require preparation of site-specific environment and social management plans during implementation.
+However, a ESMF has been prepared customized to the project activities and the level of risk to serve as a guidance to the borrower on the ESF requirements and procedures that needs to be complied with during the planning and implementation of project activities..
+The project has also prepared other instruments, as required, for the respective Project activities including for contracts for consultant firms and/or individuals based on the assessment process, the ESCP, the ESMF, the EHSGs, and other relevant Good International Industry Practice (GIIP) including the WHO guidelines on COVID-19 as acceptable.